Charity Match Program

 - Upon approval, a check for the match amount will be sent directly to the qualifying organization.
 You'll receive notice either way!

-- Each match request must be for a minimum of $25, with a maximum of $250 per employee per fiscal year (Feb-Jan)
+- Each match request must be for a minimum of $25, with a maximum of $250 per employee per calendar year

 - Employees may submit multiple requests (not to exceed $250 total per employee), but must submit a request for each organization and contribution.